sitedata/checklyhq.com/site/content/docs/api-checks/assertions.md

 ## Comparison

-Comparisons are the operators that work on the source data and target data, i.e.
+Comparisons are the operators that work on the source data and target data, e.g.

 - Response time is `LESS THAN` 150 milliseconds.
 - Status code `EQUALS` 200.